Updates

 Content Delivery API Tweaks

-• Improved handling of null or missing values
+• Better handling for null or missing values

-If you’re building headless or integrating with external systems, these are the kinds of fixes that reduce defensive coding.
+If you're building headless sites or integrating external systems, these fixes cut down on defensive coding.

 Why it matters: